 The Japanese accounting regiment at that time was very strange, said the banker, explaining he had raised questions because Olympus was exploiting a loophole in accounting rules that mislead investors about its real financial health.

-He said the Bermuda investments had been arranged for Olympus by two Japanese bankers then working for PaineWebber and who remain at the centre of the Olympus accounting scandal.
+He said the Bermuda investments had been arranged for Olympus by two Japanese bankers then working for PaineWebber and who remain at the center of the Olympus accounting scandal.

 I think when they started they were taking advantage of some crazy Japanese accounting rules, so what they did at the beginning may well have been to the letter of the law, if not to the spirit of the law.